Cancer Care & Services

 A registered dietitian monitors all patients admitted to the oncology unit.
 The dietitian works closely with other health care professionals to ensure that adequate nutritional care and guidance are provided.

 Palliative & Supportive Care is designed to address distressing symptoms such as pain, difficulties breathing or nausea among others.
 The goal is to prevent and ease suffering while improving quality of life.

-Palos Home Health, Private Duty and Hospice is intimately involved in cancer care, providing patients a full-service support team ready to assist those recovering from hospital stays, the chronically ill, persons with functional impairments and those needing specialized skilled care at home.
+Palos Home Health's Private Duty and Hospice are intimately involved in cancer care, providing patients a full-service support team ready to assist those recovering from hospital stays, the chronically ill, persons with functional impairments and those needing specialized skilled care at home.